 - Fruit Tree Pruning

 - Managing Pests and other Tree Problems

 Arborist CEU's are available.

-Information on the 2018 classes will be available later this year.
-Click here to view the list of classes that were offered last year.
-These classes or similar classes will be offered in 2018 starting in January.
-Check back here in December for all of the details.
-If you have questions, please contact the Community Forestry office at (208) 608-7700 or send an email to firstname.lastname@example.org.
+Click here to view the list of classes that are being offered in 2018.
+If you have questions, please contact the Community Forestry office at (208) 608-7700 or send an email to email@example.com.